Skip to Content

 To me, it’s actually just an indication that I’m doing something wrong.
 Next time, I’ll be sure to do something differently.

-Over time you get so good at the game due to these incremental improvements, that you’ll notice hardly ever nicking or cutting yourself at all.
+Over time you get so good at the game due to these incremental improvements.

 Nothing fancy.
 Just the usual stuff we preach on this site.